SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Her eyes sparkle.
 "Yes."

+I ask, "What does the note say?"

+Pinkie gives me the note, pulling it from her mane.

+I read the note.

+> Twilight,
+> Can I please have your heart?
+> ~Pinkie
+> P.S.
+You're cute!!

 I kiss her again, this one short and sweet.
+"Yes, you can have my heart."

+We both smile and blush at each other for a few seconds.

 I say, "As I was hugging, cuddling, and kissing you, I realized how much I liked it."

 "I liked it too," Pinkie said bashfully.
 "Would've liked it more if I wasn't worrying the whole time."

-"Well, let me make it up to you."
+"I'm sorry I pretended to be asleep, let me make it up to you?"

 "How?"

 "We still have a few hours until it's time to get up.
-Get under this blanket and we can cuddle while we sleep."
+Get under the blanket and let me hold you while we sleep."

-"I'd love that," Pinkie said in a serene voice.
+"I'd love that," Pinkie said serenely.

 Pinkie gets under the blanket, scooting close to me.
 I lay her head on my chest, wrapping my forelegs around her.